Here are a few common questions people have about the dog grooming process…

 When should I take my puppy for its first groom?

 Earlier than you’d think!
 Puppies go through a unique development phase from about 8-16 weeks where many habits are hardwired for life.
-A positive grooming experience during this phase will likely mean your dog will be happily groomed for the rest of its life.
+Regular positive grooming experiences during this phase will likely mean your dog will be happily groomed for the rest of its life.
 Dogs that start with the grooming process after 6 month of age can become anxious and scared of the process.

-How often should I get my dog’s nails clipped?
+How often should I get my dog groomed?

 Do I need to have my dog groomed over winter?

-If your dog is not groomed over the winter months, it is likely its coat will become long, matted and dirty.
-Besides looking bad, a matted and dirty coat will hold water for longer as air cannot move as freely through it to dry it – and a wet coat is a cold coat!
+Yes!
+If your dog is not regularly groomed over the winter months, it is likely the coat will become long, matted and dirty.
+Besides looking bad, a matted and dirty coat prevents good airflow to the skin and will hold water for longer as air cannot move as freely, which left unaddressed can lead to skin irritations and/or infections – and a wet coat is a cold coat!
+A matted coat also restricts blood circulation to the skin, potentially causing serious health issues.

-A good winter groom will leave your dog’s coat long enough to keep it warm but eliminate matting, knots, dirt and fleas.
+Regular winter grooming will leave your dog’s coat long enough to keep it warm but eliminate matting, knots and dirt build up.

 What is the difference between knots and matts?

-A knot is a small clump of tangled hair and can usually be brushed out.
-A matt, on the other hand, is a large knot that has become tightly bound to the dog’s skin.
-A matt cannot be brushed out as it is a solid mass of hair.
-These can become quite painful for your dog.
-Matts need to be clipped out by your groomer.
+A knot is a small clump of tangled hair and can usually be carefully brushed and combed out.
+A matt, on the other hand, is a large knot that may have become tightly bound to the dog’s skin.
+Matting close to the skin cannot be safely brushed out as it is a solid mass of hair.
+As well as the potential health issues mentioned above, matting can be very painful for your dog, as with every movement your dog makes, the skin must be free to move with it - when matting is present, the skin is unable to move freely, resulting in constant and painful pulling.
+Matts need to be professionally clipped out at soon as they appear.

 Should I bath my dog before going to the groomer?